 - Types of Cyprus companies

 The Cyprus Company of Limited Liability

-- The liability of its members is limited to the amount, if any, unpaid on their respective shares.
+- The liability of its members is limited to the nominal value of the shares, for which they have subscribed in the company.
+In other words the liability of its members is limited to the amount, if any, unpaid on their respective shares.

 - There is no more ‘offshore’ status in Cyprus; there is now only one form of Cyprus Company which can have activities in or out of Cyprus or both.

 - The Company can be owned at 100% by Europeans or non-Europeans.

 - There is a general tax of 12.5% on all Cyprus Companies and full exemption on disposal of securities

 - The Company can have 1 shareholder owing 100% of shares.

 - The Company can benefit from a large Double tax treaty network of more than 40 treaties.

 - The Memorandum must state the name and objects of the company, the fact that the liability of its members is limited and its share capital.